 - Increases student retention

 Students and teachers alike need to know how to collaborate effectively by taking ownership of their parts.
 This strategy builds an active learning community that supports, uplifts, and empowers each other.
 Teachers can be expected to introduce interpersonal skills such as making eye contact and using inside voices.
 During collaborative work, teachers can be found facilitating healthy debates and cheering students on.
 Encouragement is vital when it comes to promoting behaviors that encourage equal exchange among teammates.

-Here are some collaborative learning strategies and how teachers can incorporate them into their curriculum:
+Here are some collaborative learning strategies and how teachers can incorporate them into their curriculum to foster student success:

 - Think-Pair-Share: a strategy where students think individually about a question, pair up with a classmate to discuss, and then present their responses with another pair or the whole class